Home

 Marmalade Bush

 Get your sunglasses, because this is one bright plant!
-The Marmalade Bush (Streptosolen jamesonii) is a rare tropical that's smothered in cheerful flowers throughout the year.
-The inch-long, trumpet-shaped blooms have a range of brilliant colors from yellow to orange to red.
-This hard-to-find ornamental happens to be easy to grow, reaching 6 feet or more if left unpruned.
-Also known as the Fire Bush, the Marmalade Bush looks so yummy, you'll almost want to spread it on your toast!
+The Marmalade Bush (Streptosolen jamesonii) is a rare bush that's smothered in cheerful flowers throughout the year.
+The inch-long, trumpet-shaped blooms are a riot of colors, ranging from yellow to orange to red.
+This hard-to-find ornamental happens to be easy to grow.
+Seeds don't germinate well unless fresh, so i offer established plants and freshly picked seeds.

 Marmalade Bush

-The Marmalade Bush is an evergreen, perennial plant from South America.
+The Marmalade Bush is an evergreen, perennial bush from South America.
+It grows about 6 feet across, although you can prune it down to any size you wish.
 It has a spreading habit and can be allowed to spill over a wall or hanging planter, or pruned to a neat, upright shape.
-Even without blooms it is an attractive plant, with glossy, bright green foliage with a ribbed appearance.
-The flowers appear almost all year here in San Francisco, with the heaviest show from spring through fall.
-The 5-petaled blooms start out yellow or light-orange when young, and then deepen to a darker-orange and red as they mature.
+Even without blooms it's an attractive plant, with glossy, bright-green foliage that has a ribbed appearance.
+The flowers appear almost all year long here in San Francisco, with the largest show from spring through autumn.
+The 5-petaled blooms start out yellow or light-orange when they first open, then deepen to a darker-orange and red as they mature.
+Butterflies and birds regularly visit the Marmalade Bush!

 Orange Browallia